 Does Heat Creep Require Quick Prevention?

-Yes, even though heat creep takes time to show itself, you should immediately address it once discovered.
-If you don’t, you’ll likely experience print failures and your machine’s extruder may need time-consuming maintenance.
+Yes, even though heat creep may take time to show, you should address it immediately once discovered.
+If you don’t, you’ll likely experience print failures, and your machine’s extruder may need time-consuming maintenance.
 Adjusting settings like print temperature and fan speed on the fly will reduce the likelihood of creep.

 Summary